basileazh/ezazml/README.md

 https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-introduction
 - Environment variables set in the `.env` file or exported in the terminal

-### Super DevOPS Application SPN
+### DevOPS Application SPN

-To deploy the infrastructure, you will need to create a Super DevOPS Application associated with a Service Principal (SPN) in Azure.
-The Super DevOPS SPN will be used to authenticate to Azure and deploy the resources.
+To deploy the infrastructure, you will need to create a DevOPS Application associated with a Service Principal (SPN) in Azure.
+The DevOPS SPN will be used to authenticate to Azure and deploy the resources using Terraform.
 The application should have the `Contributor` and `Role Based Access Control Administrator` roles on the Subscription, and be granted the following API permissions in Entra ID :
 - `Application.ReadWrite.OwnedBy`
+- `Application.ReadWrite.All`
 - `Directory.Read.All`
 - `User.Read`
 - `User.ReadWrite.All`

-We will use this SPN for the first deployment, then we will use a Project DevOPS SPN that will be created during this first deployment and that will have the `Contributor` role on the Resource group containing all resources including Azure ML workspace.
+deployment and that will have the `Contributor` role on the Resource group containing all resources including Azure ML workspace.
 This allows us to restrict the permissions of the SPN to the scope of the Azure ML workspace.
 This can be done by following instructions at this page :